 - ☎️ 24/7 Emergency Assistance Contact Number – It’s nice to know someone is always standing by to take your call at all hours.

 Now, nothing is perfect, and to be totally honest, I don’t love everything about them.
-Most significantly, World Nomads doesn’t sell insurance to seniors over 70.
+Most significantly, World Nomads USA doesn’t sell insurance to seniors over 70 (in other countries, the limit is 65 years).

 That’s why you should always your own research and compare trip insurance quotes.
 Speaking of, our next site is great for running comparisons: